These salmon patties have potato in them rather than bread or cracker crumbs, making the texture and flavor fabulous. You have to give them a try!

 What’s the worst that can happen?!
 Grandma said she also likes to coat the patties in a little flour or more cracker crumbs before she cooks them.

 I could see how this would be tasty and ensure a nice crust.
-I don’t normally do this step though.
-Maybe I will have to try it!
+I don’t normally do this step though, I tend to keep them as simple and quick as possible.

 What else can you add to make your salmon patties your own?